 Since there are too many different types of wasps and in different regions and climates, there is no specific time when they will go to sleep.
-What we do know is that they will go to sleep at some point when it’s dark outside.
+What we do know is that most species are diurnal, meaning they sleep at night.

 Will Wasps Attack at Night?

-Wasp stings are a common occurrence in the summer and most people are aware that wasps can sting during the day.
-However, many people do not know that wasps can also attack at night.
+Wasps are a common sight in the summer months and most people are aware that wasps can deliver a painful sting if encountered during the day.
+However, many people don’t know that wasps can also attack at night.

-So while it’s unlikely wasps will attack humans at night, they still can sting you at night under the right circumstances.
+So while it’s unlikely most common wasps will attack humans at night, they still can sting you at night under the right circumstances.

-What is the Best Time to Get Rid of Them?
+What is the Best Time to Get Rid of Wasps?

-But, whatever method you choose to get rid of them, make sure that you wear protective clothing because they can get aggressive and attack you.
+But whatever method you choose to get rid of them, make sure that you wear protective clothing in case they can get aggressive and attack you.